jsilvam/cbt-agent-project-/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

+Cognitive Behavioral Therapy (CBT) is a form of psychotherapy that aims to improve mental health by changing negative patterns of thought and behavior.
+It involves identifying and challenging fallecies and learning practical self-help strategies.
+CBT is commonly used to treat anxiety, depression, and other mental health conditions.
+This project aims develop a chatbot that simulates a CBT session.

 The project is developed with the BESSER Bot Framework (BBF).
 BBF facilitate the definition and deployment of chatbots by defining the conversation logic using states, intents and transitions.
 The following figure shows the bot states, intents and transitions implemented.